 We couldn't have asked for a better service from you and the whole of Warner and Goodman.

 Moving home will be a time of change in your life.
-This may be an exciting time for you if you are a first time buyer, you are moving to a larger home as your family is growing, or you are downsizing after your children have flown the nest.
+This may be an exciting time for you if you are a first time buyer, a high net worth individual, you are moving to a larger home as your family is growing, or you are downsizing after your children have flown the nest.
 We also understand that it can be an emotional time if you are selling the home of a loved one who has passed away.